Blending Complementary Memory Systems in Hybrid Quadratic-Linear Transformers: Introduction

-We propose and compare three blending methods that are conceptually well-motivated, and empirically evaluate them to ultimately converge on a single architecture.
+We propose and compare three blending methods that are conceptually well-motivated---they differ in how and when input information is delivered to each memory system, and empirically evaluate them to ultimately converge on a single architecture.
 We conduct experiments to test general language modeling and in-context retrieval abilities (using the standard \texttt{lm-evaluation-harness} \citep{evalharness}), by training 340M- and 1.3B-parameter language models from scratch using 15B tokens of the HuggingFace FineWeb-Edu dataset \citep{PenedoKALMRW024}.
 We also conduct experiments on synthetic algorithmic tasks (parity and modular arithmetics) \citep{grazzi2024unlocking} to determine the type of hybrid methods that can preserve the expressivity advantages of DeltaNet (which we use as the LT/FWP component of our hybrid)---a critical discussion and evaluation that are completely absent in prior discussions on quadratic and linear transformer hybrids \citep{AroraEZTA0RR24,munkhdalai2024leave}.
 Overall, we demonstrate the benefits of hybrid model designs that can take the full advantage of the latest LT/FWP models, and show how a well-designed hybrid can mitigate the limitations of its individual components; this offers novel insights into the design principle of neural memory systems.

-Finally, all our models are scalable as they are compatible with the algorithms and implementations for highly efficient quadratic and linear transformers that have been proposed in prior work on \texttt{flash-attention} \citep{dao2023flashattention} and \texttt{flash-linear-attention} \citep{yang2024fla}.
-We will make all our experimental settings and training recipes available on a public GitHub repository upon acceptance (e.g., the language modeling part is based on \texttt{flame} \citep{yang2025flame}).
+Finally, all our models are scalable as they are compatible with the algorithms and implementations for highly efficient quadratic and linear transformers that have been proposed in prior work on \texttt{flash-attention} \citep{dao2023flashattention} and \texttt{flash-linear-attention} \citep{yang2024fla} (see our code link on page 1).